focusedCoderr/learning-journey/codeCorrespondingToNotes/MegaProject/Readme.md

 2. run node in src folder -> cd src -> node index.js -> now "../.env" will not give error and "./.env" -> will give error

 All this happens from whichever folder node process is started that becomes the cwd and dotenv is imported in the process and relative to this process's location, dotenv tries to read the .env file based on the path given in config() and finally after reading the .env file the variables are set in process.env object

+--> Write aysncHandler in utils to eliminate the need for using try catch in functions or for efficient error handling